greenmonk3/zarchi-website/README.md

 # zarchi-website

-I'm strong then the chimp
+I'm stronger then the chimp